 While in the capital city of Taipei, there are still nearby hiking and climbing spots available just at the outskirts of the city.
 Two of the most convenient and popular cliffs to climb are the Rehai cliff and Beitou in Taipei.
 Mount Daneng in Beitou is the perfect mountain to check out for advanced mountain climbers.
 However, always come prepared and with proper research, gear or a local guide before you embark on such activities.

 Taiwan is well-known for its Night Markets Galore.
 Some of the most spectacular night markets include Shilin Night Market in Taipei and Kaisyuan and Junzuan in Kaohsiung markets.
 The latter two markets are the largest and recently opened in 2013.
 Delicious food is served at these night markets such as Stinky Beancurd (a specialty), Charcoal roasted corn on the cob, Xio Long Bao dumplings and deep fried chicken steak on a stick!
 The Street snacks of pearl milk tea (bubble tea as I better know it for) and takoyaki balls at Kaohsiung’s Rui Feng Night Market are to die for!
 I personally loved eating all these incredible street food and sweets here in Taiwan.

 Old Eating Houses and food stalls

 As you make your way through Taiwan, I must recommend that you eat Beef Noodles at Lin Dong Fang Niu Rou Mian in Zhongzheng District in Taipei.
-They are an authentic Taiwanese dish that will excite your taste buds with a mix of spice, savoury rich broth and pickled vegtables.
-In Taninan City, you can eat at lot of local small Old Eating Houses.
+They are an authentic Taiwanese dish that will excite your taste buds with a mix of spice, savoury rich broth and pickled vegetables.
+In Tainan City, you can eat at lot of local small Old Eating Houses.

 Small street vendors are available to serve the public along the streets of Tainan and they are chalk-filled with dan zai noodles, rouzao fan and fried milkfish.